Bob Dylan: 1970–1979: Return to touring and Christian music

 In 1978, Dylan embarked on a year-long world tour, performing 114 shows in Japan, the Far East, Europe and North America, to a total audience of two million.
 Dylan assembled an eight-piece band and three backing singers.
 Concerts in Tokyo in February and March were released as the live double album Bob Dylan at Budokan.
 Reviews were mixed.
-Robert Christgau awarded the album a C+ rating, giving the album a derisory review, while Janet Maslin defended it in Rolling Stone, writing: "These latest live versions of his old songs have the effect of liberating Bob Dylan from the originals".
+Robert Christgau awarded the album a C+ rating, while Janet Maslin defended it: "These latest live versions of his old songs have the effect of liberating Bob Dylan from the originals".
 When Dylan brought the tour to the US in September 1978, the press described the look and sound as a "Las Vegas Tour".
 The 1978 tour grossed more than $20 million, and Dylan told the Los Angeles Times that he had debts because "I had a couple of bad years.
-I put a lot of money into the movie, built a big house ... and it costs a lot to get divorced in California".

-In April and May 1978, Dylan took the same band and vocalists into Rundown Studios in Santa Monica, California, to record an album of new material: Street-Legal.
-It was described by Michael Gray as, "after Blood On The Tracks, arguably Dylan's best record of the 1970s: a crucial album documenting a crucial period in Dylan's own life".
+I put a lot of money into the movie, built a big house ... and it costs a lot to get divorced in California."
+In April and May 1978, Dylan took the same band and vocalists into Rundown Studios in Santa Monica, California, to record an album of new material, Street-Legal.
+It was described by Michael Gray as "after Blood On The Tracks, arguably Dylan's best record of the 1970s: a crucial album documenting a crucial period in Dylan's own life".
 However, it had poor sound and mixing (attributed to Dylan's studio practices), muddying the instrumental detail until a remastered CD release in 1999 restored some of the songs' strengths.Barker (2019), Bob Dylan Anthology, Volume 3. p.
 357.